ryanjustindejesus/manage-files-with-Linux-commands/README.md

 In this task, I used the nano text editor to edit the tasks.txt file and added a note describing the tasks I have completed.
   <br/> <br/>
 (1) First, I used the command "nano tasks.txt" to use the nano text editor, open the tasks.txt file that is located in the /home/analyst/notes directory. <br/> <br/>
-(2) Then, I pasted the text "  Completed tasks 1.
+(2) Next, I pasted the text "  Completed tasks 1.
 Managed file structure in /home/analyst" in the nano editor. <br/> <br/>
 (3) Finally, I used the command "cat tasks.txt" to display the contents of the tasks.txt file to confirm that it contains the updated task details.
  <br/> <br/> <p align="center">
 <img src="https://imgur.com/RKovfam.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>